BWSF Durham

 Black to the Future

-Join host Justin Minott and the Black Wall Street Forward team for an immersive experience where we will collectively help chart the path forward for Black entrepreneurship in Durham.
-This evening consists of networking, inspiration, entertainment, and ends with an entrepreneur pitch contest to put resources directly in the hands of local Black entrepreneurs.
+Black to the Future was an immersive experience where guests collectively helped chart the path forward for Black entrepreneurship in Durham.
+The event featured networking, inspiration, entertainment, and an entrepreneur pitch contest to put resources directly in the hands of local Black entrepreneurs.

 The Strategic Vision